Enforcing Noncompete Agreements In California

 To be eligible for trade secret protection, the company must take reasonable measures to protect the information, and the information must derive value by being kept secret.

 California courts recognize that common, everyday data can be afforded protection as a trade secret.
 For example, customer lists, business plans, corporate minutes and agendas, spreadsheets and competitive bid specifications can be afforded protection as trade secrets.

 A variety of tools are available to enforce trade secret protection in the courts, such as temporary restraining orders and injunctions.

 Contact The Rutten Law Firm, APC, In Southern California, Including San Fernando Valley

-To enforce noncompete agreements in California, or to assert your lawful right to free and fair competition, reach out to a Los Angeles employment lawyer at The Rutten Law Firm, APC.
+To enforce noncompete agreements in California, or to assert your lawful right to free and fair competition, reach out to a Woodland Hills employment lawyer at The Rutten Law Firm, APC.
 Contact us online or call 818-308-5945 today.
-From our office in Woodland Hills, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.
+From our office in Woodland Hills, we represent clients throughout Woodland Hills, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.